Burhanettin Duran: Views

 Duran is known as a critic of political Islam's engagement with the European Union in Turkey.
 For him, the use of an EU-related language weakened Islamic discourse of political Islam in Turkey.
 Although this EUropeanized language was a strategy of political Islam in the power struggle against the secular establishment of Turkey, this strategy transformed the identity of political Islam by weakening its Islamic vocabulary.

-After his appointment as the director of the SETA, a think tank close to the Justice and Development Party (JDP), Duran turned a prominent and vocal supporter of the JDP government.
-Ertugrul Ozkok, a fervent critic of the JDP, called Duran as one of "benign" supporters of the JDP.
+After his appointment as the director of the SETA, a think tank close to the Justice and Development Party (AKP), Duran turned a prominent and vocal supporter of the AKP government.
+Ertugrul Ozkok, a fervent critic of the AKP, called Duran as one of "benign" supporters of the AKP.

 In July 2019, SETA released an "over 200- page document, which addresses the reports by BBC Turkish, Deutsche Welle Turkish, Voice of America (VoA), Euronews, CRI Turk and the Independent Turkish."
 The report caused immediate concern that SETA was using the report for "targeting the journalists."
+Subsequent reports indicated that the controversial document was produced by a faction within SETA known for its more hawkish and confrontational tone.
+This group was not directly associated with Burhanettin Duran’s leadership team and eventually left the organization following internal disagreements and a growing rift between the circles aligned with Duran and those affiliated with Fahrettin Altun.
+The resignations that followed were widely interpreted as a consolidation of SETA's leadership under Duran and a shift toward a more centralized and less factional structure.

 Rectorship Controversy

 Duran resigned from his post in Istanbul Sehir University at October 25, 2015 with a protest letter.
 In this letter, he and his colleagues criticized Istanbul Sehir University administration on the ground that new-appointed rector, Ali Atif Bir, is close to the Gulen Movement and once defended headscarf-ban in Turkey.
 By directly quoting Bir's statement, "The Council of Higher Education [in Turkey] is fully right in its fight against headscarf.
 If headscarf enters to universities, Turkey will lose its fight against Sharia", Duran and his colleagues criticized the appointment of Bir as a stark deviation from Istanbul Sehir University's principles based on freedom and equality.

-After the resignation of Duran and his two colleagues, a group of student from the University organized a rally during which they carried placards that read "we want our professors back" and "we do not want Ali Atif Bir".
-In order to appease student protests, Murat Ülker, the Chairman of the Board of Trustees of Istanbul Sehir University posted to his social media account a report about the campaign for "freedom to headscarf" organized in 2007 and one of whose signatories was Ali Atif Bir.
+After the resignation of Duran and his two colleagues, a group of student from the university organized a rally during which they carried placards that read "we want our professors back" and "we do not want Ali Atif Bir".
+In order to appease student protests, Murat Ülker, the chairman of the Board of Trustees of Istanbul Sehir University posted to his social media account a report about the campaign for "freedom to headscarf" organized in 2007 and one of whose signatories was Ali Atif Bir.
 However, this did not end the controversy over the appointment of Bir.
-The University administration stepped back and appointed Cengiz Kallek, a professor on the economic history of early Islamic period, as a new rector at 6 November 2015.
+The university administration stepped back and appointed Cengiz Kallek, a professor on the economic history of early Islamic period, as a new rector at 6 November 2015.